Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Microgrid Modeling

-For the ESS modeling, its State of Charge (SoC), denoted by $\xess(t)$, is governed by the following dynamics~\citep{pippia2019single}:
+\qt{Consider a unified ESS unit\footnote{The ESS is represented as a single aggregated unit (i.e., virtual battery), as commonly done in microgrid energy management to capture the overall energy balance and reflect centralized coordination of storage resources~\citep{parisio2014model, olivares2014trends}.}, whose State of Charge (SoC), denoted by $\xess(t)$,} is governed by the following \qt{\textit{piecewise-affine} (PWA) dynamics}~\citep{pippia2019single}:

-where $\Pess(t) \in \bR$ is the power flow, $\Ts$ is the sampling period, $\xdg$ is the constant energy degradation~\citep{hu2023economic}, and $\etac$ and $\etad$ are the charging and discharging coefficients, respectively.
-A binary variable $\dess(t) \in \{0,1\}$ is used to characterize the discharging ($0$)/charging ($1$) mode, and additional logic relations involving $\dess(t)$ and $\Pess(t)$ are given by
+\qt{where $\fess:\bR \to \bR_+$ is the PWA dynamics function, $\Pess(t) \in \bR$ is the ESS power flow, $\xdg$ is the constant energy degradation~\citep{hu2023economic}, and $\etac$ and $\etad$ are the charging and discharging coefficients, respectively.
+Battery energy storage systems exhibit round-trip efficiencies typically smaller than $1$, i.e., $\etac\etad < 1$~\citep{hittinger2015evaluating, pippia2019single}, depending on the technology and operating conditions, due to unavoidable electrochemical and resistive losses during charging and discharging.
+A binary variable $\dess(t) \in \{0,1\}$ is used to characterize the discharging ($0$)/charging ($1$) mode, and additional logic relations involving $\dess(t)$ and $\Pess(t)$ are given by}